ritzp30-dot/puppy_study/README.md

 # puppy_study
-This contains data about duration of interactive behaviors (chewing) of owned dogs in experimental settings.
+This dataset captures the duration of interactive behaviors—specifically chewing—exhibited by owned dogs in a controlled experimental setting.